jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 #### Authorization

 Nothing has been thought of to control access for different users.
 That’s quite important, I think.
 This subject should be thought about.
-It would probably have to get a place in Access Control, for it *is* Access Control, but on a much different level than Public, Friend and Private.
+It might probably have to get a place in Access Control, for it *is* Access Control, but on a much different level than Public, Friend and Private.

 #### Public Creatable Classes